scubasteve22/Getting-and-Cleaning-Data-Course-Project/README.md

 Please find below the code used borken into key segments with explanations of each section.
 Within the current directory there are the files below:

 UCI HAR Dataset folder
-+ Holds the unzipped data required for the exercise (I do not use UCI HAR Dataset folder/)
++ Holds the unzipped data required for the exercise (I do not use the "Inertial Signals"" subfolders for this exercise)

 CodeBook.Rmd
 + The R Markdown file used to create CodeBook.md